Lumi-supercomputer/LUMI-training-materials/docs/2day-next/05-SoftwareStacks.md

     -   Anaconda is currently in a very grey area on LUMI.
 Point 2.1 of the ["Anaconda Terms of Service"](https://legal.anaconda.com/policies/en?name=terms-of-service#terms-of-service) as published on March 31 2024 suggest that hardly anybody on
-        LUMI can use Anaconda legally.
-However, in September 2024 an [Update on Anaconda Terms of Service](https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research)
+        LUMI can use Anaconda legally without paying for one of the commercial offerings.
+However, in September 2024 an
+        [Update on Anaconda Terms of Service](https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research)
-        was posted that may exclude users from universities on LUMI.
+        was posted that may exempt users from universities on LUMI.
 What is unclear though, is if ownership of the computer matters, or the legal employer of the user.
 And in any case, even the clarification of September 2024 does not allow CSC, the operator of LUMI, to assist users to install Anaconda.